- Discover CSUB

 An M.A. degree in History is usually a requirement for teaching the subject at community colleges and it provides an excellent complement for teaching the history/social science framework at the high school level.
 Students completing the M.A. program will have developed critical, analytical, and writing skills that are of value in various fields.
 They will have received what is widely considered an excellent preparation for careers in public relations, journalism, law, politics, and the civil service.
 For those considering pursuing a Ph.D. in history, and eventually teaching at the university level, the M.A. program gives students a taste of what is involved and prepares them for doctoral work.
 Although the program does not require knowledge of a foreign language, students are strongly encouraged to develop a reading ability in a language other than English.

-The MA program in History at CSUB offers two options or tracks: examination or a thesis.
+The MA program in History at CSUB offers two degree options: comprehensive examinations or a thesis.

 This website, "Resources for History Graduate Students and Early Career Professionals," can be very useful to students considering or already in the M.A. program.